tinygrad/tinygrad/docs/README.md

 # Welcome to the tinygrad documentation!

-Here you will find documentation for the tinygrad library, as well as some examples and tutorials.
+Here you will find documentation for tinygrad, as well as some examples and tutorials.

 ## Getting Started